| The

 addition to other categories, information is stored on each species in the

-following units:-
+following units:-(LISTS

 Accurate line illustrations / colour and monochrome photographs : (Up to five in